-This may seem blindingly obvious but it’s one of the simplest ways to save cash (we go into more detail in this article).
+This may seem blindingly obvious but it’s one of the simplest ways to save cash.
 Avoiding buying items the first time you see them not only makes you question the necessity for the item, but it gives you a chance to save money by shopping around if you decide you still need it.

 2. Realise that contactless changes nothing